andypeacock215/Excel-analysis/README.md

 # Excel Analysis
-This is work that I did in Excel during my Data Skills Bootcamp.
+This is work that I did in Excel during my Data Technician Skills Bootcamp.

 ## Project 1: First use of aggregate values